M-Alzanati/sample-coding/README.md

 Three projects are included in this solution:
 - Example.CodingTask.Host: A .NET Core 6 Web Application
-- Example.CodingTask.Data: A .NET Core 6class library which includes the first implementation of DB Context and User table.
+- Example.CodingTask.Data: A .NET Core 6 class library which includes the first implementation of DB Context and User table.
+- Example.CodingTask.Core: A .NET Core 6 class library which includes models and dtos.
+- Example.CodingTask.Service: A .NET Core 6 class library which includes services.
 - Example.CodingTask.Utilities: A .NET Core 6 class library which includes the Hash Service.

 Database initialization has been implemented and configured in startup.